diglin/Diglin_Username/README.md

 ## Important

-- If you have an important quantity of customers in your database, please try this module on a development environment first.
-All old customers will get a random username based on their email address.
-The process may be long during the installation.
 - It's important to know if you create account from the backend, check which Website where you want to save the account
 - Check if you want to have the customer account global or per website, see in System > Configuration > Customers > Customer Configuration > Account Sharing Options
   If set to "Per website", the username will be unique per each website